-While the CWE is basically considered to be a self-study program, SWE does host a CWE Aspirant Facebook group.
+In addition, SWE hosts a CWE Aspirant Facebook group.
 Active members of SWE who already possess a CSW certification are welcome to request an invitation to the CWE Facebook group by emailing our Director of Education, Jane A. Nickles.

 Candidates who successfully pass all components of the CWE Exam are entitled to use the CWE post-nominal as part of their professional signature.
 They will also receive a certificate (suitable for framing) and a CWE lapel pin.

-This exercise requires matching a set of eight typical varietal wines and/or historic blends with a supplied list of ten possibilities.
-Successful candidates must identify at least six out of 8 correctly.
-Forty-five minutes is allotted for this blind identification exercise.
-In addition, candidates must also complete a logical tasting note for one wine (as identified by the exam proctor) utilizing the Society’s Tasting Rationale.
-Click here for our recommended list of wines to study.
-Candidates must pass the Tasting Rationale with a 22 out of 30.
 In addition to our scheduled, in-person exams, virtual tasting exams for the varietal/appellation wine identification portion of the CWE—via Zoom or a similar web conferencing platform—are available to candidates who have passed the theory portions of the CWE Exam.
+For use in a virtual setting the format of this exam may be modified and may involve verbal assessments in place of—or in addition to—the written exercises.
 Please contact our Director of Education, Jane A. Nickles, for more information on scheduling a virtual tasting exam.

 Faults and Imbalances Wine Identification